offen/analyticstxt/draft-offen-analyticstxt.md

 ### Uses

+This field is REQUIRED unless the only value of the Collects field {{collects-field}} is none.
-This REQUIRED multi-value field indicates the technical implementation details for how analytics data is being collected.
+The multi-value field indicates the technical implementation details for how analytics data is being collected.

 #### Allowed values